imsweb/staging-client-java/README.md

 - a list of initial output values set at the start of staging
 - a list of mappings which represent the logic used to calculate staging output

-To get a list of all staging identifiers,
+To get a list of all schema identifiers,

 ```java
 Set<String> schemaIds = staging.getSchemaIds();